01 – In Britain, Alf Ramsey is knighted and Bobby Moore gets an OBE in the New Years Honours.

 10 – Compulsory alcohol breath testing introduced in UK.

-10 – Keith Richard and Mick Jagger of the Rolling Stones appear before Chichester magistrates charged with drug offences following a raid on 12 February.
+10 – Keith Richard and Mick Jagger of the Rolling Stones appear before Chichester magistrates charged with drug offences following a raid on Mr Richards’s mansion on 12 February.
 They plead not guilty and now will await a jury trial.

 10 – Rolling Stones‘ guitarist Brian Jones is arrested on drugs charges after police raid his Kensington apartment.